teknix/american_capitalism_2_0_full_project/docs/thesis.md

 - reduced economic inequality without eliminating incentives for innovation and excellence
 - more robust competition and faster innovation
 - revitalized communities anchored by local ownership
+- shared civic service experience that strengthens national resilience and social cohesion
+- transparent program scorecards and faster leadership corrections that reduce waste and improve trust
 - stable long-term corporate growth in a less fragile macro environment
 - reduced political extremism fueled by economic insecurity
 - a capitalism model that can coexist with high automation and global complexity